-(Ord.
-No. 07-14, § 5, 7-16-2007)

 Sec.
 6-249.
 Costs.

 If due cause to assess sanctions is found to exist, then the licensee shall be charged with and shall pay, in addition to any sanction, the actual costs of the court reporter arising from the take down and transcription of the hearing proceedings and, if applicable, the cost of translation services.